-There are a number of options you can use when running the test suite start-up python script (conformance\test.py).
+There are a number of options you can use when running the test suite start-up python script (conformance_test.py).

 If the test suite is launched with a configuration file listed, the test suite will run without the GUI and save the results to the log directory listed in the configuration.
-The test suite will exit with a return code of 0 if the segment(s) under test is conformant.
-It will return 1 if the segment(s) fails conformance.
-This would be useful for automated testing of segments without user interaction.
+The test suite will exit with a return code of 0 if the segment(s) under test passes verification and a non-zero value otherwise as defined in Table 16.
+These can be useful for automated testing of segments without user interaction.

 Multiple configuration files can be passed to run by test suite, but it is important to have different log directories in each configuration file, otherwise the test results would be overwritten by subsequent tests.
+When running multiple configuration files, the log files will be overwritten with each subsequent run.
+Additionally, the script will exit on the first non-zero exit code from the series of configuration files.

 The user must be in the root directory of their CTS installation.
-Then, point to the face\conformance\app file:
+Then, point to the face_conformance_app file: